vasmanas/LewanSoul-robotic-xArm/README.md

 </p>
 <br/>

-At this point all angles of new position are known, it is possible to calculate alngle shifts depending what is needed
+At this point all angles of new position are known, it is possible to calculate alngle shifts depending what is needed.